 Adjoa Courtney, known as Chef Joya, is a personal chef specializing in vegan dishes.
 She does private dinners and meal prep for clients.
-She also does consulting and is a brand ambassador.

 American classics turned vegan.
-The restaurant on Independence Boulevard has burgers, fishless filets, pulled “pork,” and lots of other fried treats — all vegan.
+The restaurant on Independence Blvd. has burgers, fishless filets, pulled “pork,” and lots of other fried treats — all vegan.
 It also sells snacks and sweets like cheesecake and chocolate cake.

-How to support: Check out Detour Coffeebar’s schedule.
+Location/hours: Check out Detour Coffeebar’s schedule.

 [Related Agenda guide: 18 best coffee shops to fuel up for your work day]

 The popular shop in Elizabeth doesn’t just offer groceries, it serves delicious southern classics including buttermilk fried chicken sandwich.
-Sadly, its sister restaurant, Carpe Diem, closed a couple weeks ago, but Earl’s is still open and serving takeout.

 The Wine Vault offers a wide array of red and white wines that come by the glass and in flights.
-The restaurant is open for outdoor seating, with tables spaced further apart to maintain social distancing.

 The shop is located at the Shoppes At University Place near UNC Charlotte.